aframevr/aframe-site/src/faq/index.md

 ## Is there a feature roadmap?

+Short-term and long-term goals, as well as overall project goals, are posted within the [AFrame Roadmap](https://github.com/aframevr/aframe/blob/master/ROADMAP.md).

 We use [GitHub issues on the A-Frame repo][ghissue] to track feature requests and bugs.
 Please file new requests for things you would like to see, or bugs that you would like fixed!

-For a long term roadmap, stay tuned.

 ## Do I call it "A-Frame" or "aframe" or "aframevr"?